The Journal Of Nutrition And Food Sciences

 Research papers arising from quantitative or qualitative studies should contain the following.

-- Abstract – The structured abstract should not carry more than 300 words (Background and objectives, materials and methods, results and conclusions).
+- Abstract: The structured abstract should not carry more than 300 words (Background and objectives, materials and methods, results and conclusions).
+Separation into paragraphs is not required.

-- Keywords – 3-5 keywords arranged The terminology should be listed, according tothe principle in MeSH (www.nlm.nih.gov/ mesh/MBrowser.html).
-The first letter of the keyword should be written capitalized and the remaining letters lowercasedandbeplacedaccordingtothealphabeticalorder.Thedelimiteriswritten with a semicolon (;).
+- Keywords: 3-5 keywords should be included in the alphabetical order, according to the principle in MeSH (nlm.nih.gov/mesh/MBrowser.html).
+The first letter of the keyword should be written capitalized and the remaining letters lower cased and be placed according to the alphabetical order.
+The delimiters written with a semicolon (;).

-- Text – maximum 3000 words except the abstract, tables, figures and
+- Text: maximum 3000 words except the abstract, tables, figures and references.

-- Materials and Methods – Describe the study setting/ places where study was carried out, design, population, selection of study sample (eligibility, inclusion/exclusion criteria) of the subjects/research participants, sampling plan, sample size, study period, chemicals and materials used.
+- Materials and Methods: Describe the study setting/ places where study was carried out, design, population, and selection of study sample (eligibility, inclusion/exclusion criteria) of the subjects/research participants, sampling plan, sample size, study period, chemicals and materials used.
 Explain adequately the data collection methods, tools and/or procedures to allow other researchers to reproduce with relevant references.
 Indicate statistical methods

 Systematic review/ Meta analyses manuscripts should include the following: 1. an unstructured abstract of 300 words (without headings); 2. an introduction; 3. the methods, which describe the search strategy and selection criteria; 4. the body, which develops the subject in a logical order using appropriate subheadings and presents a balanced and critical review of the literature and, where relevant, balanced recommendations; 5. a statement about relevance to practice.

-All manuscripts must be submitted to < nssljournal@gmail.com>
+All manuscripts must be submitted via < nssljournal@gmail.com>

 The J Nut Food Sci is freely available on the web.
 The manuscript checklist and copyright transfer form should be submitted along with the manuscript.
 The copyright transfer form should include the names and signatures of all authors.
 The checklist and copyright transfer forms are available for download at the website.